Health Promotion Resource Center

 The HPRC has established partnerships with local and statewide organizations to develop educational, youth development, violence/gang prevention and health promotion programs for minority and low-income populations throughout Georgia.
 These relationships focus primarily on the following:

-Working with state agencies/organizations to provide ongoing training, technical assistance, consultation and resources;
+- Working with state agencies/organizations to provide ongoing training, technical assistance,

 Mary Langley, Ph.D., M.P.H., RN, ICPS, Director, is administratively and fiscally responsible for all aspects of HPRC.
 Dr. Langley is an experienced administrator and trainer.
 She is certified in prevention professional.
 Dr. Langley has developed many innovative prevention-training models for community-based prevention providers in both urban and rural areas.
 She has many years of experience working with the faith community, has been a leader in recruiting and is an experienced grant writer.
 Dr. Langley has been instrumental in establishing and obtaining funding for prevention programs in faith/community-based settings.